-Governance: The Trustee has delegated much of the consideration and discussion of climate matters to the Investment Committee, with the support of its advisors.
-Training has been received throughout the year and a framework for considering climate-related factors has been established.
+Governance: The Trustee considers climate matters, with the support of its advisors.
+Trustees received training over the year and continued to use the framework for considering climate-related factors established in the previous year.

-Strategy: The actual and potential impacts of climate-related risks and opportunities have been considered in the context of the range of funds available to members and for the default strategy.
+Strategy: Regulatory guidance requires the Trustee to conduct scenario analysis to assess the potential impacts of climate-related risks and opportunities every 3 years or following a change in data availability, strategy, scenarios used or industry practice.
+The Trustee has reviewed the scenario analysis conducted over the previous Fund year and concluded that this remains appropriate.
+The actual and potential impacts of climate-related risks and opportunities have been considered as part of this analysis in the context of the range of funds available to members and for the default strategy.
 Overall, the effect of the climate scenarios on the DC section could have material impacts on the outcomes for members and is therefore an important area of focus.
-In particular, older members within 5 years of retirement are most at exposed to transition risks in the event of a Paris disorderly pathway, market returns may be lower and more volatile in the medium term and physical risks are most prevalent in the failed transition pathway, impacting those members with 30 years or more to retirement.
+In particular, older members within 5 years of retirement are most exposed to transition risks in the event of a Paris disorderly pathway, market returns may be lower and more volatile in the medium term and physical risks are most prevalent in the failed transition pathway, impacting those members with 30 years or more to retirement.

-Risk Management: The Trustee has implemented a number of processes and tools for identifying, assessing and managing climate related risks and opportunities for the Fund.
-This includes integrating climate change into the Fund's risk management processes, including the Risk Register, covenant monitoring and investment monitoring.
+Risk Management: Over the previous Fund year, the Trustee implemented processes and tools for identifying, assessing and managing climate related risks and opportunities for the Fund.
+This included integrating climate change into the Fund's risk management processes, including the Risk Register, and investment monitoring.
+Over the Fund year covered by this report, the Trustee has monitored these processes.
 The time periods considered are cognisant of the wider dispersion in member retirement ages.
 Following its triennial strategy review which took place during 2021, the Trustee replaced 90% of the passive equity allocation within the default strategy with a low carbon equivalent equity allocation in March 2022.
 This marked a significant ongoing step to managing climate transition risks for members within the DC section.
-The Trustee has also recognised that engagement with investment managers to ensure they are exercising stewardship in support of net zero pathways is key to avoiding a failed transition
+The Trustee has also recognised that engagement with investment managers to ensure they are exercising stewardship in support of net zero pathways is key to avoiding a failed transition.

 Metrics and Targets: Four key metrics have been identified to measure climate-related risks.
 For the DC section, the Trustee has set a target for 80% of listed equity and corporate bond investments to have set science-based targets by 2030.
 These metrics and targets will be used to assess and manage relevant climate-related risks and opportunities over time.
+Both the metrics and target remain unchanged from the previous Fund year as the Trustee believes these continue to remain appropriate in measuring climate-related risks for the Fund.